-Where volume reduction practices are prohibited or cannot be achieved at reasonable cost, member cities may require wet detention, filtration, or other water quality treatment methods consistent with the most current version of the MPCA's MS4 Stormwater General Permit and Minnesota Stormwater Manual to achieve at least 50% total phosphorus removal.
+Where volume reduction practices are prohibited or cannot be achieved at reasonable cost, member cities may require wet detention, filtration, or other water quality treatment methods consistent with the most current version of the MPCA's MS4 Stormwater General Permit and Minnesota Stormwater Manual to achieve at least 50% total phosphorus removal (annual load from the total project site).
 Member cities may choose to enforce more stringent water quality performance standards.

-- 2. Member cities shall require permanent water quality treatment for projects that disturb 1⁄2 acre or more if more than half the parcel is located within a watershed tributary to LMRWMO Regulatory Waterbodies, as noted in Figure 2-3.
+- P2.
+Member cities shall require permanent water quality treatment for projects that disturb 1⁄2 acre or more if more than half the parcel is located within a watershed tributary to LMRWMO Regulatory Waterbodies, as noted in Figure 4-1.
 Permanent water quality treatment requirements shall be consistent with those described in Policy 4.1.3-1.
 Member cities are encouraged to apply similar requirements throughout their jurisdiction.
-Member cities that contain an area comprising less than 10% of the area tributary to a Regulatory Waterbody are exempt from this policy. - Member cities are encouraged to identify local priority areas implement more stringent stormwater treatment performance standards and/or engage developers in private/public partnerships to achieve water quality treatment above and minimum city-wide performance standards. - Member cities shall require linear projects disturbing more than one acre to provide permanent stormwater treatment for consistent with member city performance standards and NPDES Construction Stormwater Permit requirements, as applicable. - 5.
+Member cities that contain an area comprising less than 10% of the area tributary to a Regulatory Waterbody are exempt from this policy. - P3.
+Member cities are encouraged to identify local priority areas implement more stringent stormwater treatment performance standards and/or engage developers in private/public partnerships to achieve water quality treatment above and minimum city-wide performance standards. - P4.
+Member cities shall require linear projects that disturb one acre or more (including projects less than one acre that are part of a larger common plan of development totaling one acre or more)disturbing more than one acre to provide permanent stormwater treatment for consistent with member city performance standards and NPDES Construction Stormwater Permit requirements, as applicable. - P5.
 Member cities shall provide pretreatment of new stormwater discharges prior to reaching wetlands and other water resources.
 Member cities shall strive to provide pretreatment for reconstructed discharges.
 Pretreatment shall collect sediment, skim floatables, and be easily accessed for inspection and maintenance.
-(General Water Quality) - 6.
-Structural BMPs that treat stormwater shall conform to standard engineering practices documented in the Minnesota Stormwater Manual or equivalent design standard. - 7.
-The WMO requires MnDOT, Ramsey County, Dakota County, and other governmental agencies to meet the water quality treatment requirements outlined in this plan for runoff leaving their right-of-way, facilities, or easements.
+(General Water Quality) - P6.
+Structural BMPs that treat stormwater shall conform to standard engineering practices documented in the Minnesota Stormwater Manual or equivalent design standard.

+- P7.
+The WMO requires MnDOT, Ramsey County, Dakota County, and other governmental agencies to meet the water quality treatment requirements outlined in this plan for runoff leaving their rightof-way, facilities, or easements.
 Regular maintenance of their stormwater facilities shall also be performed.
-(Goal 5.3.1 B) - 8.
+(Goal 5.3.1 B) - P8.
 Member cities are encouraged to identify and pursue opportunities for stormwater quantity and stormwater quality improvement retrofits during reconstruction of existing City infrastructure.